 Professor Bray teaches courses in Remedies and Property.
 His research explores questions in the law of remedies, and in particular questions related to the functions, timing, and institutional demands of different remedies.
-His recent work is "The Supreme Court and the New Equity," 68 Vanderbilt L. Rev. (forthcoming 2015); "On Doctrines that Do Many Things," 18 Green Bag 2d. (forthcoming 2015); "The Myth of the Mild Declaratory Judgment," 63 Duke L.J.
+His recent work is "The Supreme Court and the New Equity," 68 Vanderbilt L. Rev. (forthcoming 2015); "On Doctrines That Do Many Things," 18 Green Bag 2d. (forthcoming 2015); "The Myth of the Mild Declaratory Judgment," 63 Duke L.J.
 1091 (2014); and "A Little Bit of Laches Goes a Long Way: Notes on Petrella v.
 Metro-Goldwyn-Mayer, Inc.," 67 Vanderbilt Law Review En Banc 1 (2014).
+His SSRN page can be found by clicking here.

 Bray is a graduate of the University of Chicago Law School.
 Before joining the faculty at UCLA, he clerked for Judge Michael W. McConnell on the U.S. Court of Appeals for the Tenth Circuit, practiced law at Mayer Brown LLP, was an associate-in-law at Columbia Law School, and was Executive Director of the Constitutional Law Center at Stanford Law School.